 - 6. Get your student ID.
-To get an Eagle-One card, go to https://www.bc.edu/bc-web/offices/student-services/billing-student-accounts/id-cards.html.
-Details about getting your Eagle One card will be available in early summer. - 7.
+To get an Eagle-One card, click here to download and print the application and mail it to the Office of Student Services, Lyons Hall, Chestnut Hill, MA 02467.
+The \$30 fee is applied to your student account automatically and you can starting picking up your ID at Lyons Hall (map available in Chapter Two). beginning August 1st.
+We know you may be having flashbacks to the LSAT and having to print out a picture of yourself and tape it to a piece of paper, but if you get this done early, you can pick up your ID at Orientation (where all ID cards that have been submitted but not picked up will be distributed) and save yourself a trip to main campus.
+Win! - 7.
 Get your campus parking decal.
-If you plan to drive to school, you'll need to purchase a parking permit online here.
-More information will be available during the summer as to when you apply and obtain your BC parking permit.
-This decal will allow you to park on the Newton campus within the white lined spaces located on the southern and northern sides of Stuart Hall, the small lower lot next to the Alumni House, the paved roadway spaces near Alumni House, the Quonset Hut parking lot, the small lot behind Hardy/Cushing dorms (in the lined spaces only), and the road behind the soccer field (from the speed bump to the corner).
-This decal also will allow you to park in the white lined spaces in either garage on the Chestnut Hill campus.
+If you plan to drive to school, you'll need to purchase a parking permit online here and pick up your decal at Lyons Hall on the Chestnut Hill campus (map available in Chapter Two).
+This decal will allow you to park on the Newton campus within the white lined spaces located on the southern and northern sides of Stuart Hall, the small lower lot next to the Alumni House, the paved roadway spaces near Alumni House, the Quonset Hut parking lot, the small lot behind Hardey/Cushing dorms (in the lined spaces only), and the road behind the soccer field (from the speed bump to the corner).
+It's good from September 1st to August 31st.
+You can buy your permit at any time, so if you change your mind and decide to start driving to school, feel free.
 Remember that the yellow-lined spaces are only for faculty and staff and that parking without a decal, parking with a decal that isn't registered to your car, or parking in the wrong spot may result in a hefty ticket.
 Any student needing a handicap parking permit can download the state form from the Massachusetts RMV website here. - 8.
 Get stoked for orientation and classes starting.
-Details about 1L Orientation will be sent out later in the summer.
+Your two-day orientation will take place on August 25th and 26th at the Law School (look out for more details by email), and classes will start the following Monday on the 29th.
+For Orientation, feel free to bring just yourself, a sweater or jacket (because some of the rooms tend to be a little chilly), a bag or something to carry all the things you'll get, and your excitement to be a Legal Eagle!
 For an explanation on what to bring to class, click here.
-And for those of you rightly wondering what the dress code is for class and orientation, click here. - 9.
-Request your financial aid refund (if applicable).
+And for those of you rightly wondering what the dress code is for class and orientation, click here.

+9. Request your financial aid refund (if applicable).
 You may be used to having any "extra" financial aid (anything that's left over after tuition and other fees are paid to your account) automatically given back to you, but BC requires you to request that it be refunded to you.